titsex/telegram-music-bot/README.md

 # Example
 To check, you can use this bot: https://t.me/extensive_music_bot

+Note: It only responds to plain text.
+Slash commands, stickers, etc. are ignored!

 # Installation
 First, make a clone of this repository and go to the bot folder.